-Having successfully joined a multicast, or if media traffic has already been routed to the Qx, then all the associated flows will be visible in the Flow Select table.
+Having successfully joined a multicast, or if media traffic has already been routed to the unit, then all the associated flows will be visible in the Flow Select table.

 The multi-flow nature of SMPTE ST 2110 means that a fairly complex labeling procedure is required to identify the various flows and their specific parameters.
-Before using an incoming IP flow in ST 2110, it is important first to identify the SMPTE protocol type of flow you are dealing with, in order to analyze it correctly.
+Before using an incoming IP flow in ST 2110, it is important first to identify the type of SMPTE protocol flow you are dealing with, in order to analyze it correctly.

-If an IGMP join has been initiated under NMOS control, then all of the flow parameters will be automatically configured using the information in the Session Description Protocol (SDP) transport file.
+If an IGMP join has been initiated under NMOS control, then all flow parameters will be automatically configured using the information in the Session Description Protocol (SDP) transport file.

-If a media flow type is unknown to the Qx, then the protocol type will be identified as Other IP, and this will also automatically appear in the Unconfigured Flows table in the Flow Config dialog.
+If a media flow type is unknown to the unit, then the protocol type will be identified as Other IP, and this will also automatically appear in the Unconfigured Flows table in the Flow Config dialog.